The 3 Types of Quality Risk Management Tools and What They Do Best

 Benefits:

-• Can rank the most important factors according to product quality
+• Ranks the most important factors according to product quality

-• Can be a basis for a more structured design of experiments (DOE)
+• Serves as a foundation for a more structured design of experiments (DOE)

 Limitations:

-• Not suitable for overly complex problems or problems with multiple effects
+• Not suitable for highly complex problems or those with multiple effects

-• Does not highlight which problems to prioritize
+• Does not prioritize which problems require immediate action

 Limitations: